Colorado Rapids partner with Denver street artist Pat Milbery to create new jersey - NewsBreak

 "My immediate reaction was just respect.
 I was humbled, but I had a lot of respect," Milbery said.
 "A lot of clubs would go to an agency."

-Milbery said he feels anticipation for the release of any project, but for this one, nearly two years in the making, his anticipation has really built up.
-He can't wait to see how it is received by the fans.
+Milbery said he feels anticipation for the release of any project, but for this one, nearly two years in the making, his anticipation has really built up and he can't wait to see how it is received by the fans.

 "Soccer is just so powerful as a medium of culture," Milbery said.
 "It really connects nationalities.
-It's kind of like music (in that) it has the power to connect so much."
+It's kind of like music, it has the power to connect so much."

 Designing the Rapids "New Day" jersey